 One of the advantages we discovered about taking Billy along on a bike ride – when we found ourselves on a quiet trail, we could let Billy stretch his legs and enjoy a run!

-Billy is so little and light that he runs and leaps like a lamb.
+Billy was so little and light that he ran and leapt like a lamb.

 Bottom Line on the Axiom Dual Function Premium Pet Bike Basket